GROUP-12-PHASE-4/StyleFlex-Custom-Fashion-Ordering-App-Backend/README.md

 This is the backend for the StyleFlex Custom Fashion Ordeing App..It provides RESTful API endpoints for user authentication, managing designs, handling orders,and user profiles.

 ## FEATURES
--User Authentication(JWT)
+- User Authentication(JWT)
--CRUD for fashion designs
+- CRUD for fashion designs
--Create and track orders
+- Create and track orders
--Admin-ONly Routes for mananging orders
+- Admin-ONly Routes for mananging orders
--Profile update support
+- Profile update support

 ## TECH STACK
 - Python 3.11+